drtconway/svelt/README.md

   allowed more latitude (e.g. a couple of hundred bp).
 - For BNDs, if the *here* ends are not close, but the *there* ends are, maybe we should flip the representation, and merge the flipped representation.
+- Sometimes a DUP may be called as an INS because insufficient homology was detected, however DUPs at the same location might be considered a prior to promote the INS to a DUP, and merge.